 NFTs are mainly known to be tamper-proof properties and cannot be misappropriated.
 Although this assertion is almost true, there are fake NFTs.
 There are people cunning enough to outsmart the Blockchain system by appropriating (and therefore by stealing) the ownership of an asset of which they are not authors or owners.

 An NFT (Non-Fungible token) is a token that cannot be interchanged.
 It is a dematerialized good, designed on a blockchain that guarantees its verification and authentication.
 After the creation of the NFT, the blockchain is capable of tracing and storing all the transactions that have taken place since this NFT creation, from the creator/owner or to the next buyers.
 Everything is securely recorded and can’t be violated, which means that the NFT certificate cannot be misappropriated or falsified by a third party.
 However, the NFT functioning system is as follows: whoever creates or inserts an NFT on the Blockchain is presumed the author.
-He can then put it up for sale on an NFT marketplace and collect the sale profits.
+They can then put it up for sale on an NFT marketplace and collect the sale profits.

 Here is the issue: It may happen that whoever creates or inserts an NFT on the blockchain does not have the digital property copyright in question.
 And if the real owner has not been aware of these transactions, someone else will benefit from his/her labor fruits.
 This is a problem that tends to be solved, but it can indeed arise in certain circumstances.
 But while waiting for an explicit intellectual property certificate or at least proof of copyright for each NFT submitted to be integrated on Ethereum Blockchain or others, these following are some cases of fake NFT: